cysouw/diathesis/text/c03_summaryDia.md

 ### *Teil/fest-Objekttausch* {#sec:summary-teil-fest}

-The *Teil/fest-Objekttausch* exists in three closely related variants.
+The *Teil/fest-Objekttausch* exists in three closely related variants, (i) as an unmarked 'covert' diathesis distussed in this section, (ii) with a preverb (next section), or (iii) with a resultative adjective (the section after that).
 Syntactically, in all these diatheses the object is exchanged.
-Crucially, the old object can be retained as an *in* or *an* prepositional phrase.
+Crucially, the old object can be retained as an *in, an* or *auf* prepositional phrase.
 The new object is always a component part (meronym) of the old encompassing object (holonym) and the new object is attached to the old object.

 The unmarked ~~Teil/fest-Objekttausch~~ (full discussion in [@sec:prepositions-partitive-fixed]) is exemplified with *kleben* 'to glue' [@next].
 This verb has two different alternants, but the direction of the alternation is not marked, viz. it is a 'covert' diathesis.
 The verb takes either just an accusative object (here *Vase* 'vase') that is glued together, or an accusative object that is a component part (here *Henkel* 'handle'), which is glued to the erstwhile accusative object (*Vase*).